This Low Carb Poke Bowl is so easy to make and just as good as take out, but lower in carbs and calories! A healthy, paleo friendly meal!

-Why yes, we are ARE eating a big bowl piled high with crispety cauliflower rice and cucumber noodles on a Monday morning.
+Why yes, we are ARE eating a big bowl piled high with crispety cauliflower rice and cucumber and RAW TUNA in the morning.

 That might have just been me though.
 You’re most likely more coordinated in the ways of masterful sushi artistry.

 But, if you aren’t, then this little sushi-inspired bowl is going to rock your world in the sense that it is a.
 SO easy b.
 Packed with protein and c. requires NO chopsticks to eat.
 They’re hard.

 Also, yes, this does look very similar to the spicy ahi tuna poke recipe.
 Just like how I made low carb Asian crock pot lettuce wraps, I wanted to make my low carb friends a version they could eat too <3

 Poke bowls have got to be one of my most favorite meals.
 They are packed with goodness, loaded with flavor, and are basically a big bowl of sushi!
 TODAY I’m going to show you a version of poke bowls that is low carb, while still packing a punch with texture and flavor- introducing Poke Bowl Keto!
 Instead of using regular sticky white rice, in this recipe I use cauliflower rice!
 You’re going to LOVE!

 Low Carb Poke Bowl Ingredients